What are Agitators?

 Number of Agitators

 There could be more than one agitator connected to the shaft.
-The number of agitators and Gap between two agitators can be found from the following equation:
+The number of agitators and the Gap between the two agitators can be found in the following equation:

 Number of Agitators=(Maximum liquid height X Specific gravity)/Diameter of the Vessel.